Bayesian Dynamic Quantile Model Averaging: Bayesian Dynamic Quantile Model Averating

-Forecasting using SMCMC methods can efficiently incorporate parameter uncertainty in a straightforward fashion.
-The steps below outline how to generate one-step-ahead quantile forecasts, from all the competing models, at each point in time $t$, and how to combine them using the updated model weights.
-These steps are performed at the end of each SMCMC iteration in the sampling period, given the model's full parameter set, denoted by $ \boldsymbol{\theta }_{t}^{(k)}$.
-At each time point in the estimation period, an estimate of the predictive mean $\tau $--level quantile can be obtained for the $k$-th model such as:
+Forecasting with SMCMC methods offers a streamlined approach to integrating parameter uncertainty.
+The following steps delineate the process of generating one-step-ahead quantile forecasts from all competing models at each time point $t$, and subsequently merging them using updated model weights.
+These procedures are executed at the conclusion of each SMCMC iteration within the sampling phase, leveraging the complete parameter set of the model denoted as $\boldsymbol{\theta }_{t}^{(k)}$.
+At every time instance during the estimation period, an approximation of the predictive mean for the $\tau$-level quantile function $q_{\tau}( \mathbf{x},\boldsymbol{\beta})={\mathbf{x}^{\top}\boldsymbol{\beta}}$, can be derived for the $k$-th model, as follows: